ivancuric/js-perf/README.md

 Fundamentally, the problem of most non-performant JS is not running the code itself, but all the steps that have to be taken _before_ the code even starts executing.

 We're talking about levels of abstraction here.
 The CPU in your computer runs machine code.
 Most programs you are running...
 Actually, Electron these days... hmmm...
-For the
+For the sake of argume
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA1MTcyMjA1NiwzNTIyMzU1OTMsLTc2OT
+eyJoaXN0b3J5IjpbMTA2NzEwMzkwNCwzNTIyMzU1OTMsLTc2OT
 UxNTQyXX0=
 -->